Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Overview of the results

-\begin{rmk} Although $SH^*(Y,\Fi)$ a priori might depend on the choice of action $\Fi,$ we show in \cref{Theorem intro commuting actions result} that at least for commuting $\C^*$-actions over an affine variety it actually does not depend on $\Fi$ (this includes almost all examples from \cref{Intro Examples Section}). \end{rmk} \begin{rmk} Groman \cite{Gr15} defines a universal symplectic cohomology for symplectic manifolds $Y$ that are geometrically bounded.
+\begin{rmk} $SH^*(Y,\Fi)$ may depend on the choice of $\Fi.$ In \cite{RZ4} we show that commuting $\C^*$-actions over an affine variety yield isomorphic rings $SH^*(Y,\Fi)$; this includes almost all examples in \cref{Intro Examples Section}. \end{rmk} \begin{rmk} Groman \cite{Gr15} defines a universal symplectic cohomology for symplectic manifolds $Y$ that are geometrically bounded.
 The philosophical idea is that rather than choosing a specific growth of Hamiltonians at infinity, one would like to use as many Hamiltonians as possible, and take a huge direct limit of Floer cohomologies.
 A stumbling block for us, however, was that it is not entirely straightforward to check all the conditions required for this construction, partly because the Riemannian geometry of our spaces $(Y,\omega)$ at infinity is not well understood.
 We, therefore, opted to choose a specific class of Hamiltonians, since our spaces $Y$ come with a natural choice of $H$ via \eqref{Equation intro moment map}.
 This allows us to obtain meaningful filtered invariants that are sensitive to the choice of $\C^*$-action. \end{rmk}

 \begin{prop} When $c_1(Y)=0,$ the $\Fi$-symplectic cohomology vanishes: $SH^*(Y,\Fi)=0.$ \end{prop}

 To prove this result, we show that the $\Z$-grading of generators of $HF^*(H_{\lambda})$ becomes arbitrarily negative as $\lambda\fun \infty$.
 This phenomenon is typical for Hamiltonian $S^1$-actions, and generalises previous vanishing results, seen for $\C^n$ \cite{OanceaEnsaios}, ALE spaces \cite{R10}, many non-compact symplectic Calabi-Yau manifolds \cite{R14}, and crepant resolutions of isolated quotient singularities \cite{McLR18}.